SMerrony/dashera/README.md

 * Session logging to file
 * Various terminal widths, heights and zoom-levels available
 * Support for mini-Expect scripts to automate some tasks [see Wiki](https://github.com/SMerrony/DasherG/wiki/DasherG-Mini-Expect-Scripts)
+* Paste from system Clipboard

 Here is the full [Implementation Chart](implementationChart.md) for DasherA.

 ## Download
 DasherA is [hosted on GitHub](https://github.com/SMerrony/dashera).

+A binary version for 64-bit GNU/Linux *may* be available as part of a release.

+## Build

+You will need the Ada compiler chain, and the GtkAda (libgtkada-dev) libraries installed.
+On modern (2022) Debian-based systems the `gnat` and `libgtkada19-dev` packages work just fine.

+* Unpack (or `git clone`) DasherA and `cd` into its directory
+* Create an `obj` directory if it does not already exist
+* Build with `gprbuild`

+The default build is with debugging and without optimisation.
+Append `-Xmode=release` to the build command for an optimised build.

+## Run
+`./dashera`

+Append `-h` to see all options.

 ## Operational Notes
 * The DASHER 'CR' (carriage-return, no line-feed) is available from both the GUI 'CR' button and the